 Looking to Import MP4 to After Effects?
-We all know that MP4 is supported by After Effects.
+We all know that After Effects support MP4.
 However, many users have been facing issues when they try to import an MP4 file into After Effects.
 Why is this happening?
 And how to fix this issue?
 Well, you could be facing importing issues due to the MP4 file codec.

 After Effects prefers H.264 and MPEG4 codecs, while MP4 is a container format that can hold various audio and video codecs.
 So if you receive an error message, or the video display is not proper, then you may have to install the codec used by the file.
 But then it’s not easy to find and install the codec.